-The unlock button on the remote must be pressed twice O so that all doors and the boot can be opened.
+The unlock button on the remote must be pressed twice 6 so that all doors and the boot can be opened.

-Press twice within 2 seconds to deactivate the "Safe" system for all vehicle, to unlock all doors and to use the boot.
+The button must be pressed twice in under 2 seconds and this will deactivate the "Safe" system for all the vehicle, all doors will be unlocked and the boot will be activated.
 The indicator and the alarm (only vehicles fitted with one) are turned off.